Indonesian Railways Class E10: Retirement and preservation

 Beginning in 1984, the SLM delivered the BB204 class diesel locomotives to the Perusahaan Jawatan Kereta Api (PJKA), allowing the aging E10 class to be retired.
 In 1988, an E10, E1060, was taken to the Ambarawa Railway Museum for preservation: while at Ambarawa, E1060's rack gears were found to be incompatible with the Jambu to Bedono rack section of the Ambarawa railway—which was designed for the B25 class, the locomotives that originally ran that railway.
 Another locomotive, number E1016 from the first batch of E10s, was put on display at the Transportation Museum in Taman Mini Indonesia Indah.

 To promote the Sawahlunto Rail and Train Museum that had opened on 17 December 2005, the Sawahlunto City Government requested PT Kereta Api to return E1060 to West Sumatra.
 The arrangement was completed on 3 December 2007.

 On 21 February 2009, the Mak Itam train commenced operations, alongside the Danau Singkarak tourist train.
 The Mak Itam ran on the Sawahlunto to Muarakalaban section, while the Danau Singkarak ran the Sawahlunto to Padangpanjang section.

 During preservation, E1060 was once chartered for the annual Tour de Singkarak 2012 cycling event.
 For this occasion, the locomotive hauled a train consisting of six passenger carriages, with one cream and green liveried carriage from the Mak Itam, and the five remaining carriages that were usually used for the Danau Singkarak tourist train.

 By 2016, E1060 had been rendered inoperable from damage to its water heater pipe.
 Attempts were made by the Sawahlunto Museum to return the relatively young locomotive into working order by fabricating their own spare parts, as the Esslingen factory had long been closed.

 To keep the Mak Itam running on a regular basis, a replica of E1060 was built in September 2018.
 This replica measured 4 m long, 1.5 m wide, and uses a four-wheel engine from a Toyota Dyna truck.
+This replica is the first new build steam loco in Indonesia since the 1960s, albelt oil-fired instead of coal fired.

 In 2022, E1060 was placed back in operation to haul the Mak Itam tourist train, assisted by a BB303 diesel locomotive stationed in Sawahlunto, in case if E1060 fails.
 The tourist train fare is approximately 54,000 rupiah per person.